When Did I Get Pregnant or Conceive?

 When Did I Conceive?

-Let's say you have a period starting on January 1st, and it lasts until January 5th.
-The first day of your cycle would be January 1st.
-To find out when you may ovulate, you need to count 10-14 days after that first day, which would be around January 10th-14th.
-Therefore, your most fertile days would be around the 10th of January to about the 14th.
+Let's say you have a period starting on January 1st, and you have a 30-day cycle.
+To find out when you will ovulate, you need to count back 10-14 days from January 30, which would be around January 16th-20th.
+Therefore, your most fertile days, and the days you most likely conceived, would be around the 16th of January to about the 20th.

 Here's another example: